CIS101-PaceU/infrastructure/README.md

 - added role column to user table

 **Course table**
-- added profID (as a join with userID from user table as a column)
+- added userID column after courseID (to show which class belongs to which teacher... is it necessary to Join this table?)

 **Announcement Table:**
 - announcementID --> int, autoIncrement